Neomediatech/rspamd/README.md

 ## Usage
 You can run this container with this command:
-`docker run -d --name rspamd-ubuntu neomediatech/rspamd-ubuntu`
+`docker run -d --name rspamd neomediatech/rspamd`

 Logs are written inside the container, in /var/log/rspamd/, and on stdout.
 You can see realtime logs running this command:
-`docker logs -f rspamd-ubuntu`
+`docker logs -f rspamd`
 `CTRL c` to stop seeing logs.

 If you want to map logs outside the container you can add: